dataforseo/TypeScriptClient/docs/classes/BusinessDataGoogleQuestionsAndAnswersLiveRequestInfo.md

 keyword
 required field
-the keyword you specify should indicate the name of the local establishment you can specify up to 700 symbols in the keyword filed all %## will be decoded (plus symbol ‘+’ will be decoded to a space character) if you need to use the “%” symbol for your keyword, please specify it as “%25”; this field can also be used to pass the following parameters: cid – a unique, google-defined id of the business entity;
+the keyword you specify should indicate the name of the local establishment you can specify up to 700 characters in the keyword filed all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”; this field can also be used to pass the following parameters: cid – a unique, google-defined id of the business entity;
 place_id – an identifier of the business entity in Google Maps;